torvall/clico/readme.md

 [![Go](https://github.com/torvall/clico/actions/workflows/build.yml/badge.svg)](https://github.com/torvall/clico/actions/workflows/build.yml)

-Clico is a command-line utility that enables you to use AI to manipulate output, generate commands, or query an LLM using contextual data from your shell history and output.
+Clico is a command-line utility that enables you to use AI to manipulate output, generate commands, or query an LLM using contextual data.
 It's not just an AI assistant, it's the **CLI CO**mpanion tool for your shell.

 It's designed to enable using natural language to perform complex operations in data, assist you in building shell commands, and help you troubleshoot all types of issues in any system.
 A simple, AI-powered swiss army